JensRantil/jensrantil.github.io/content/posts/2023-11-06_my-simplicity-toolkit/index.md

 people to make a decision away from [complecting][complect] things.

 [complect]: https://youtu.be/SxdOUGdseq4?si=AYiDh-n_KMwCLwl4&t=1895

+Above said, choosing X over Y is about _preference_, not a rule.
+I am sure there are cases where a larger interfaces are needed, where Kubernetes is a good platform to use instead of a managed service, etc. IMO, it just should not be our go-to solutions.
+I think the software we are building should have the same level of complexity as the business problems we are solving.
+By focusing on simplicity first, we work with simple constructs allowing us to gradually introduce complexity into our software.

 In the next few blog posts, I would like to share some of _my_ simplicity toolkit.
 Many of these preferences are the result of banging my head against